CodingNinjaXtreme/Coding-Projects/README.md

-# Coding Projects

-This collection of projects is designed for beginners eager to try simple Python programs.
-It features fun video games, some created independently and others by YouTubers.
-If you're interested in learning how these projects were made, you can find tutorials on YouTube.
-Feel free to explore, experiment, and learn at your own pace!
+This collection features beginner-friendly Python projects designed to jumpstart your coding journey.
+Dive into fun, simple games and handy tools—some built from scratch, others inspired by popular YouTube tutorials.
+Whether you’re learning the ropes or experimenting on your own, feel free to explore, tweak, and grow your skills at your own pace.

-#Credits to  ClearCode - RetroRunner, Space Invaders -  buildwithpython
+🎮 Credits:

+RetroRunner by ClearCode

+Space Invaders inspired by BuildWithPython